olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 11. What is Express.js?
 **Answer:**
+**Literal Definition:** Express.js is a minimal and flexible Node.js web application framework that simplifies building web servers and APIs.

 Express.js is a minimal and flexible Node.js web application framework providing:
 - Robust routing
 - HTTP utility methods and middleware